 Inevitably, for the first few boxes I called him quite a bit to add or subtract items as needed.
 My food preferences changed quite a lot over the course of the hike and in the end I didn’t like a lot of the things I packaged for myself once I was on trail.
 When I arrived in Portland, I packaged all my boxes for Washington with the things I knew I liked by then.
 It was a much easier process the second time around, since I knew what I was doing.
 All in all, I made and shipped 14 boxes over the course of my trip.

 What foods/drinks did you crave on trail?
 What was your favorite meal on trail?
 What food did you get tired of?

 I started to answer these questions separately and then realized that food for the PCT is a whole post in and of itself.
-(Cravings, meals, resupply, etc etc) so I'm going to write a more in-depth answer to these in a future post.
-Stay tuned!
+(Cravings, meals, resupply, etc etc) so you can read all about it here!

 How much did thru-hiking the PCT cost?
 What did you find you spent the most money on?